 Emerging Scholar Awards

-In 2013, three individuals will receive awards titled, "The Emerging Scholar Award in Employee Participation and Ownership" with sponsorship by the FED, AOM, EOF and EASi.
-The three recipients have been announced!
+In 2013, three individuals received awards titled, "The Emerging Scholar Award in Employee Participation and Ownership" with sponsorship by the FED, AOM, EOF and EASi.

 - Felice B. Klein, Michigan State University, Assistant Professor, Pay-for-Performance and Gender: An examination of the sorting and incentive effects.